 Get-refusal is abuse (precipitated by other domestic abuses).
 It is often the final vestige of control, and, at times, husbands attempt to leverage the get in exchange for civil concessions far beyond those they may be entitled to, turning the religious legal requirement into a civil bargaining chip.
 During my years of primary research, some women even expressed that get-refusal is harder to endure than physical violence because “once you remove yourself from the environment of physical abuse, it stops; but the abuse of get-refusal follows you everywhere.”
 It is troubling that a husband’s refusal to grant a get has come to be normatively recognized as his free will and not a gross domestic abuse violation that controls the legal, halakhic, psychological, social and marital/sexual destiny of his spouse.
 We must combat manipulation or subversion of religion by recalcitrant husbands.

-As a community, we have settled into the reality that the agunah problem is one to be managed, not solved.
+Unfortunately, we have been tolerating rather than remedying the phenomenon in our communities.
 This is not moral or halakhic.
 The Torah in Deuteronomy 16 teaches us we should pursue justice.
 The status quo is simply unacceptable.
 We must challenge the notion that a get is negotiable.
 The get must be given prior to and separate from any and all divorce proceedings and negotiations (as Jewish law intended).

 Framing get-refusal as domestic abuse provides context that both the social and legal worlds can understand, rather than dismissing it as just a religious issue or problem.
 Get-refusal is abuse (one of any number of abuses individuals may come to endure in unhealthy marriages).
 Power and violence will at times be deployed in conjugal relationships, Jewish or not.
 There are bad people – some of them are men who happen to be Jewish – and these bad individuals use whatever tools they have at their disposal to bolster themselves in their abuse; sometimes that includes religion.